Home (The X-Files): Later reception

 "Home" has continued to receive positive reviews.
-In a 2011 review, Emily VanDerWerff of The A.V.
+In a 2011 review, Emily St. James of The A.V.
 Club gave the episode an "A" rating and wrote that it would be difficult to write an episode like "Home" today, since small towns are no longer as isolated as they used to be, thanks to modern communications technology.
 She praised the depiction of urban sensibilities and the frightening Peacock family, observing that it represented a "sad farewell to a weird America that was rapidly smoothing itself out."
 Author Dean A. Kowalski, in The Philosophy of The X-Files, cited "Home", "Squeeze", and "The Host" as the most notable "monster-of-the-week" episodes.

 "Home" has often been cited as one of the best X-Files episodes.
-Emily VanDerWerff of The A.V.
+Rolling Stone ranked it the third best of all the episodes on their "Every Episode Ranked From Worst to Best" list, calling it "one the very best episodes throughout the entire series, with its unrelenting commitment to telling a story of pure darkness. ...
+There aren't many hours of television that are tougher to watch than 'Home,' but it's phenomenal viewing."
+Emily St. James of The A.V.
 Club placed it among the 10 best chapters of the series and called it one of the scariest hours of television she had seen.
 In 2009, The Vancouver Sun named "Home" one of the best stand-alone episodes of the series and wrote that, because of its horrific theme of incest, the episode "doesn't pull any punches".
 Den of Geek writer Nina Sordi placed the entry as the fourth best of the series in 2009, viewing its bleak humor and "thought-provoking moments" of dialogue as the factors that made it one of the most popular episodes.
 In 2008, Starpulse gave the installment an honorable mention as one of the 10 best X-Files episodes.
 In 2009, Connie Ogle from PopMatters rated the Peacock family among the greatest monsters of the series and stated that it was a miracle that the program "slipped past" the censors.
 Kat Hughes of The Companion wrote that "perhaps the most frightening thing of all about 'Home' though, is its ending.
 Here [the series] ventures into territory that many horror movies dare not – it doesn’t resolve the issue.
 There is no happy ending, the good guys didn’t win, and the bad guys are still out there, ready to – as Mrs. Peacock states – “begin again”."